KlawyFarfocel/ReactCompleteGuide/Section-21-Build-SPA-with-React-Router/README.md

 ]);
 ```
 In this example, setting the "index" property to true ensures, that this will work automatically for the path that ends with "/".
+## Data Fetching & Submission
+### Data Fetching with a loader()
+#### Loader() Data Usage
+#### Where to store loader() code?
+#### When are Loader() functions Executed?
+Loader functions are right when user is navigating to the page with the loader property specified.
+So, the data fetching is initiated as soon as the route transition is initiated.
+By default, React Router will wait for the loader to be finished before it renders the page with the fetched data.

+Unfortunately, when delay occurs, user may think that something went wrong, because it isn't represented on the UI.
+However, React Router gives us tools to improve User Experience in this field.
+- ```useNavigation()```
+   This hook, provided by React Router, gives us information, wheter we're currently in active transition or there isn't any transition going on.
+   This hook have many properties, but the most important is **state** property.
+This is simply a string which may be in three states:
+   1.  **idle**
+      We don't have any active route transitions.
+   2.  **loading**
+      We have a active transition and are loading data.
+   3.  **submitting**
+      We're submitting data.

+  It is important to note, that the loading state would be visible on a page/component that is **ALREADY VISIBLE** on screen when the transition is started.
+  #### Returning respones in loader()
+  It's worth noting that loader() functions can actually return a ```Response```.
+Thanks to that we can make use of many properties of this object, like status.
+Whenever the loader() returns a Response, React Router automatically extract the data from Response when using ```useLoaderData()```.
+There is no need for manually extracting the data from ```fetch()``` Response.

+  #### What kind of code goes into loader() function?
+  It's important to understand that the loader function is still executed in browser, not on the backed.
+With that, there is a possibility of using all of browser's API, like localStorage and so on.
+However, because this isn't react component, it means that React Hooks can't be used there - it would violate Rules of Hooks.
+  #### Error Handling with Custom Errors
+  When it comes to handling errors in loader() function, we may use one of two approaches:
+    1. Simply returning new object and acting accordingly
+    Like, for example, adding boolean "isError" to check if it truly was an error
+    2. Throwing an Error
+       ```throw {message: "Could not fetch events!"};```
+       In this case, React Router will see that the error occured and will render the closest errorElement specified in the Route definition.
+This is where throwing ```<Response>``` comes helpful - with that we can set  the status prop, so we are able to create generic error Page.